mindset-dojo/mindset-dojo.github.io/docs/impact.md

 - *“Michael’s ability to provide stimulating questions and guidance as a Sensei has been instrumental in fostering a culture of continuous learning and improvement.
 His innovative approach to problem-solving and dedication to the Dojo’s principles have not only contributed to the growth of the community but have also inspired many, including myself, to strive for excellence.”*

 - *“Michael’s knack for building communities and uniting diverse teams toward a shared goal has been instrumental in fostering collaboration and driving success.
 His proactive mentorship and continuous learning elevate not only his own expertise but also that of the entire team.”*
+  - Project Management Leader

 - *"He has an unparalleled ability to simplify complex topics and make them engaging for his team."*
+  - Senior Technologist

 - *“Even during occasional conflicts, Michael navigates with calm and wisdom, transforming critics into active participants.”*
+  - Executive

-- *“Michael is water.
+- *"Michael is water.
 He adapts fluidly to different situations, whether gently guiding discussions with clarifying questions or diving deep to resolve complex problems.
-His approach varies based on the need, but he always keeps the focus on the work, blocking ego from derailing progress.”*
+His approach varies based on the need, but he always keeps the focus on the work, blocking ego from derailing progress.”* -- Cybersecurity Leader

+- *"I always find it interesting how well the teams are doing after going through this ... how coherent they all are on the back end.
+They've never talked to each other before, but they all just [started] ... aligning together."*
+  - Agile Leader

 ---